leodeslf/leaf/src/content/notes/method/agile/xp/index.md

 # Extreme Programming

-Extreme Programming (or just XP) is a **software development methodology** based on *Agile*\*.
+Extreme Programming (or just XP) is a **software development methodology** based on *Agile*.
 It was designed to improve productivity by including the *customers into the team* as well as making *frequent and small releases* of working software.
 Thus adding value often, easing communication and feedback, and quickly *responding to change* on system requirements.
 And as a side effect, also reducing long-term risks since we avoid accumulating problems over time.

-\*Not to confuse Agile with the later conceived *Agile Software Development* methodology.

 ## XP Origins